maximemulder/clam/semantics/semantics.typ

     $Delta tack.r tau_2 :: k$)
 ]

+Rules #rule("K-Univ") and #rule("K-Abs") prohibit inconsistent bounds in universal types and type abstractions.

 #pagebreak()

 = Type equivalence

 The type equivalence judgement is of the form $Delta tack.r tau equiv tau'$.
 The following rules describe the reflexivity, symmetry and transitivity properties of the type equivalence relation.

 #logic[
   #axiom("E-Refl",